itsyouonline/testing/performance_testing/practical_example2.md

 **Jmeter provides a nice report that can be generated to view performance metrics explained [here](Performance_Objectives.md)**

+**In this example, a simple data writer listner will be added to [that example](typical_example.md) in order to generate a csv file that will be used to generate the jmeter report**

+**please view the used template [here](itsyouonline2.jmx)**

 ## To be able to generate jmeter report-generator :

-Template example to be used: Itsyouonline2.jmx

 1- Make sure that you have the latest jmeter binaries from here: http://jmeter.apache.org/download_jmeter.cgi (For Now the latest update used is apache-jmeter-3.0.tgz)

-2- Copy then paste the following configurations in the user.properties  found in  apache-jmeter-3.0/bin/
+2- Copy and paste the following configurations in the user.properties  found in  apache-jmeter-3.0/bin/

 ```
 #########################